travelping/kube-watch/README.md

   in the [Fruits Example Manifest])
 * handler executable is available in the container.

+Some notes about arguments:

+* if Namespace is omitted the current one will be used
+* a Name should always be specified, but if empty (""), all the objects of specified type will be watched within a Namespace
+* a label can be specified to watch specific group of objects within a Namespace.

-You can also have several targets being watched.
-In this case you would need an accordingly configured container per target.
+Several not connected targets can be watched by running an accordingly configured container per target.

 ### Watching Files